 Oslo - one of the most peaceful cities in the world, a global leader in peace and human rights research, and not least: The city where the Nobel Peace Prize is awarded.
-The Nobel institutions, Peace Research Institute Oslo (PRIO), University of Oslo and the City of Oslo have joined forces to invite the public to eight days of events in December: The Oslo Peace Days.
+The Nobel institutions, Peace Research Institute Oslo (PRIO), University of Oslo and the City of Oslo join forces in December to invite the public to five days of events: The Oslo Peace Days.

 Online programme 2020